vinceskahan/v5wiki/systemd.md

     sudo /etc/init.d/weewx start

 It is probably a bad idea to have both the rc script and the weewx.service file installed.

+### Enabling and disabling weewx

+If you want to prevent weewx from starting up when the system boots, disable it like this:

+    sudo systemctl disable weewx

+To enable it:

+    sudo systemctl enable weewx

+Whether it is enabled or disabled, you can still start/stop.